Laura190/CropMerge/README.md

 ### To run:

-Edit the parameters at the top of the file and then For one image and one ROI
+Edit the parameters at the top of the file and then\
+For one image and one ROI
 ```
 python CropMerge_SingleImageAndRoi.py
 ```
-For one dataset
+or for one dataset
 ```
 python CropMerge_SingleImageAndRoi.py
 ```